-Now celebrating nearly 35 years of service to Americans residing abroad, ACA has held unwavering positions on several issues directly affecting citizens residing abroad: Children's citizenship, Medicare, Social Security, Taxation, Voting, and Congressional representation.
+Now celebrating over 35 years of service to Americans residing abroad, ACA, Inc. has held unwavering positions on several issues directly affecting citizens residing abroad: Children's citizenship, Medicare, Social Security, Taxation, Voting, and Congressional representation.

-ACA opposes legislation such as the Foreign Account Tax Compliance Act (FATCA) and the Foreign Bank Account Report (FBAR) which is leading foreign banks and financial institutions to deny Americans overseas the necessary banking tools to live and work as well as, opposes elements of the Patriot Act which is causing Americans overseas to lose their state-side banking services.
-ACA advocates for excluding bona-fide residents living and working overseas from filing foreign bank account reports such as Form 8938 and TD F90-22.1 and easing Patriot Act guidance to facilitate state-side banking access for Americans overseas.
+ACA, Inc. opposes legislation such as the Foreign Account Tax Compliance Act (FATCA) and the Foreign Bank Account Report (FBAR) which is leading foreign banks and financial institutions to deny Americans overseas the necessary banking tools to live and work as well as, opposes elements of the Patriot Act which is causing Americans overseas to lose their state-side banking services.
+ACA advocates for excluding bona-fide residents living and working overseas from filing foreign bank account reports such as Form 8938 and FBAR and easing Patriot Act guidance to facilitate state-side banking access for Americans overseas.

 All Americans should enjoy the same right to transmit US citizenship to all of their children at birth, including all children born to or adopted by a US citizen abroad.